 Leland A. Strom was appointed to the Farm Credit System Insurance Corporation Board of Directors and to the Farm Credit Administration Board by George W. Bush on December 12, 2006.

 He served as Chairman of the FCSIC Board until he was appointed Chairman and CEO of FCA on May 22, 2008.
 He served in this position until November 26, 2012, when Jill Long Thompson was appointed Chair and CEO of FCA by President Barack Obama, effective November 27, 2012.
-He remains a member of FCSIC and FCA boards until the President designates a successor.
+He may continue to serve as a member of the FCSIC and FCA Boards until a new member is appointed by the President and confirmed by the Senate.

-For more than 30 years he has been active in the agriculture industry.
+For more than 35 years he has been active in the agriculture industry.
 He served for more than 25 years on the board of 1st Farm Credit Services, a Farm Credit System institution in Illinois, holding various positions, including chairman.
-During the agriculture crisis of the 1980s, he was selected to sit on the Restructuring Task Force of the Sixth Farm Credit District.
+During the agriculture crisis of the 1980's, he was selected to sit on the Restructuring Task Force of the Sixth Farm Credit District.

 From 2000 to 2006, he was on the Federal Reserve Bank of Chicago Advisory Council on Agriculture, Labor, and Small Business.
-Part of this time he also served on the Country Mutual Fund Trust Board, an investment fund of the Illinois Farm Bureau and its Country Financial organization.
+He also served on the Country Mutual Fund Trust Board, an investment fund of the Illinois Farm Bureau and its Country Financial organization.